OiNutter/guggenheim.js/README.md

 * classes - You can also pass an array of class strings through, using the format specified by the class option.
 Guggenheim will filter to elements that match all supplied class strings.
 * filterFunction - Alternatively you can just pass your own function to run on each element.

+`filter` will return an array of the matching elements

 ### Order ###